 For postal information please visit mailing addresses page.

 Interns must purchase a parking permit if they will be bringing a car to campus.
 To purchase a UCF parking permit for the on-campus apartments, go to Parking Services, located in the Northeast corner of the 'B' parking garage.
 Interns must have a valid driver's license and vehicle registration.
 They must inform the attendant what community they are residing in and that they are part of the Housing Summer Internship program.
 For any additional information, contact UCF Parking Services at 407 823-5812.

 All apartment communities have laundry facilities.
 There is a nominal fee to use these.

 Interns will want to bring their own linens for the extra-long twin beds, or purchase a linen package mentioned above.

 The UCF apartments have wi-fi and ethernet connections.

-Interns can view the community living standards here.
+Interns can view the Community Living Guide here.

 The main UCF campus has a state of the art recreational facility.
 To obtain usage call 407 823-5446, identify yourself as a summer intern living at the Lake Claire Apartments.
 You will also need a photo ID.
 There is a fee for use, during your stay.

 The Housekeeping staff will enter the apartments on a weekly or bi-weekly basis to clean the bathrooms.
 If you come across any issues in your room that require special attention from our Physical Plant-Maintenance and Custodial Staff, first jot it down on your inventory.
 Then, call your request in to the office.
 A representative should be by your room sometime within 48 hours of the call.
 If you are not home, don't worry... the representative will leave you a note regarding the status of the request.
 You may also put in your request on the web at: www.fo.ucf.edu.
 Click on the "Submit Online Request" button and fill out the form.